This website has been designed to navigate using word search.

 Plowing your road will unfortunately result in berms or windrows of snow on the boulevard and across your driveway.
 The more it snows, the bigger the windrows.

-It may help to shovel snow away from the street – either behind the sidewalk or into your yard.
+Shovel snow away from the street – either behind the sidewalk or into your yard.
 Most importantly, don’t pile snow at the entrance of your driveway, especially on the side from which the plow approaches.
-You may wish to wait until the snow plow passes before clearing the entrance to your driveway.

 Search again